 Each night will be spent tent camping.
 Two nights will be at a campsite with rustic facilities.
 One night will be spent in the backcountry at a primitive campsite with no facilities.
 Please note, there is no cell phone reception or electricity at either of the camp locations.

-Night One and Night Three will be spent at Camp Sloggett.
-This is an established, front country campsite that is set off a dirt road at 4,500 ft (1,372 m).
+The first night and third night will be spent at Camp Sloggett.
+This is an established, front country campsite that is set off a dirt road at 4,500 feet.
 This site will be shared with guests from separate groups that may be renting the cabins or tent camping in the vicinity.
 Facilities, including rustic showers, bathrooms, and potable water are available.
 Expect typical car camping conditions for these nights, where your belongings will be easily accessible in your nearby parked vehicle.